d-002/vim-qbuild/README.md

 Quickly run build scripts and more anywhere in your projects, with a simple command.

-This plugin allows you to quickly run scripts stored inside a specific directory in a given project.
+This plugin allows you to run files stored inside a given project.

-The notion of a "project" is derived from [project.nvim](https://github.com/ahmedkhalf/project.nvim), or in case it does not exist, from the current directory.
+The notion of a "project" is derived from [project.nvim](https://github.com/ahmedkhalf/project.nvim), or in case it is not imported, from the current directory.

-The build scripts are executed after a `cd` into their parent directory, and will not be run from where the command was executed.
+The build scripts are executed after a `cd` into their parent directory, hence will not be run from where the command was executed.

 ## Requirements

-- Neovim 0.9+ (only tested in 0.11.1)
+- Neovim 0.9+ (theoretically, only tested in 0.11.1)
 - [ahmedkhalf/project.nvim](https://github.com/ahmedkhalf/project.nvim)

 ## Installation